 Develop a critical eye in the Film, Television, and Media Studies program.
 In this course of study, you’ll explore the many ways in which filmmakers have used the media as a means of personal expression as well as a tool for interpreting the world.

 What You’ll Learn

-A degree in Film, TV, and Media Studies prepares students to become informed citizens, critical thinkers, and savvy interpreters of the visual information that surrounds us.
-These skills are highly prized today in our screens-everywhere society.
+A degree in Film, TV, and Media Studies prepares students to become informed citizens and savvy interpreters of the visual information that surrounds us.
+You accomplish this through:

-- You’ll study the theoretical, historical, and critical foundations of films, TV, and other visual media
+- Studying the theoretical, historical, and critical foundations of films, TV, and other visual media

-- You’ll learn to write fluently and critically about all of these topics
+- Learning to write fluently and critically about all forms of visual media

 This program does not involve hands-on filmmaking.
 Students majoring in Film, TV, and Media Studies who'd like to try filmmaking are welcome to take classes in animation or screenwriting, or to spend a semester abroad in our International Documentary program in Bonn, Germany.